The rose is said to be the world's most popular flower - that's why it's called the 'Queen of Flowers'.

 Roses are susceptible to pests like aphids and diseases including black spot and powdery mildew.

 Black spot and mildews are usually at their worst during warm, humid weather.
 Make sure rose plants have good air circulation around them, avoid wetting the leaves when watering and cut off affected leaves as soon as you spot them.
-Dispose of them in the household rubbish bin.
+Dispose of them in the household rubbish rather than composting.

 Roses that are fertilised regularly to keep them growing and flowering strongly will be better able to withstand pest and disease attacks.